 If using a food processor, place the flour into the bowl and slowly add the water into the flour while pulsing.
 Continue to pulse the mixture until the dough starts to come together and form a ball that gets stuck to the side of the bowl.

 Turn the flour onto a dry counter and knead the dough until there isn’t any visible dry flour left.
 You can also use the mass of dough to pick up the little crumbs of dough.
 The dough should look smooth.
-It may take about 5-10 min of kneading.
+It may take up to 10 min of kneading.

 When done, form the dough into a ball, wrap it in plastic and flatten the ball.
 Alternatively, you can place the dough into a large zip seal bag.
-Let the dough rest in room temp for 30 min-1hr or place into the fridge for up to 24hrs.
+Let the dough rest at room temp for 1 hr or place into the fridge for up to 4 hrs.

 There are many different ways to use this dough… If you have a pasta roller, you can make use of that here and sheet the pasta out, or hand roll the dough into different shaped pastas.
 Regardless of which method you choose, make sure you are always keeping the unused or unshaped portion of dough covered in plastic to prevent it from drying out.
 Place your shaped pasta onto a sheet or towel dusted with semolina and let it dry for about 20-30 min before cooking.